gaje85/kubernetes/00-setup-kops/README.md

 	   <img src="attachrole.png"/>

 	   In this screen choose the role what we had created in step 4 .
-I had created kss-role and i attached it with this ec2 machine
+I had created ks8-role and i attached it with this ec2 machine

 	 <img src="chooserole.png"/>